New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 #8 Get your hands dirty and do work

-As I highlighted in Tip #7, in the beginning, your contributions will be minimal.
-But, to gain traction as an engineer, you need to start doing.
-The faster the rubber meets the road, the better engineer you’ll quickly become.
+As I highlighted in Tip #7, your contributions at first will be minimal.
+Over time though, to level up, you need to start doing.
+The faster the rubber meets the road, the better engineer you’ll become.

-So when opportunities to do any meaningful work show their face, don’t shy away.
+So when opportunities to do any meaningful work arise, don’t shy away.
 Rather, show interest even if you’re in over your head.
-Once you start your work, you can bang your head on the work until things make sense.
+Because once you start, you can bang your head on the work until things make sense.

 When I first started working as an engineer I had imposter syndrome.
 But, I still chased after work.
 Because I knew it was the best way to level myself up.